authlete/java-oauth-server-migration/README.md

 Any endpoints that have non-default implementations to determine an endpoint failure are documented explicitly below.

-By default, a response from the AuthleteApi is determined by its response code having a value greater or equal to `400`.
-Other conditions that contribute to an error response can be specified per endpoint.
+By default, a response from the AuthleteApi is determined by it's response status code having a value greater or equal to `400`.
+Other conditions that contribute to an error response can be specific per endpoint.

 ### Introspection Endpoint (/api/introspection)

-- A successful response is determined by the response having a HTTP 200 status code and the `active` JSON response body property must have the value `true`.
+- A successful response is determined by the response having a HTTP 200 status code and the `active` property in the JSON response must exist and have the value `true`.

 ### Revocation Endpoint (/api/revocation)